Create a Wood Frame for a Photo

 Open the photo you want to frame with wood.
 I am using the flower photo below:

-First you need to add extra canvas space around the photo to hold your frame.
+Next we need to add extra canvas space around the photo to hold our frame.
 The amount of space you add depends on how large you want your frame to be.
-Go up to the Image menu at the top of the screen and choose Image > Canvas Size.
+Go up to the Image menu at the top of the screen and choose Resize > Canvas Size.

 When the Canvas Size dialog box appears, enter how much space you want to add around the image.
 I want a fairly thick frame for my photo, so I'm going to enter a value of 1.5 inches for both the Width and Height options.
 Make sure you have the Relative option checked as well: